Skip to main content

 Hardness: 7.5–8 (Mohs scale) — softer than sapphire or ruby Colors: Green, from light to deep, with blue or yellow secondary hues

 Emerald is the most dramatic and also the most delicate of the Big Three.
-Its legendary green has been prized for millennia.
-However, emeralds are almost always included (the French call these internal fractures jardins—gardens—because they look like tiny plant structures under magnification).
+Its green has been prized for a long time.
+Most emeralds have visible inclusions.

 What to look for:

-• Clarity: Don’t expect eye-clean.
-Accept the jardin as part of the stone’s character.
-But avoid stones with surface-reaching fractures that affect durability.
+• Clarity: Do not expect eye-clean.
+Avoid stones with fractures that affect durability.

 Heads up